mroberge/hydrofunctions/docs/installation.rst

 That's it!

-Safe Anaconda Install for People Having Problems
+Safe Anaconda install for people having problems
 ================================================

 *For people who like to write their own code, or have Python already installed